Martin Gardner: Magic

-Martin Gardner held a lifelong fascination with magic and illusion that began when his father demonstrated a trick to him that seemed to violate physical laws.
+Martin Gardner held a lifelong fascination with magic and illusion that began when his father demonstrated a trick to him.
 He wrote for a magic magazine in high school and worked in a department store demonstrating magic tricks while he was at the University of Chicago.
 Gardner's first published writing (at the age of fifteen) was a magic trick in The Sphinx, the official magazine of the Society of American Magicians.
 He focused mainly on micromagic (table or close-up magic) and, from the 1930s on, published a significant number of original contributions to this secretive field.
 Magician Joe M. Turner said, The Encyclopedia of Impromptu Magic, which Gardner wrote in 1985, "is guaranteed to show up in any poll of magicians' favorite magic books."
 His first magic book for the general public, Mathematics, Magic and Mystery (Dover, 1956), is still considered a classic in the field.
 He was well known for his innovative tapping and spelling effects, with and without playing cards, and was most proud of the effect he called the "Wink Change".

 Many of Gardner's lifelong friends were magicians.
 These included William Simon who introduced Gardner to Charlotte Greenwald, whom he married in 1952, Dai Vernon, Jerry Andrus, statistician Persi Diaconis, and polymath Raymond Smullyan.
 Gardner considered fellow magician James Randi his closest friend.
 Diaconis and Smullyan like Gardner straddled the two worlds of mathematics and magic.
 Mathematics and magic were frequently intertwined in Gardner's work.
 One of his earliest books, Mathematics, Magic and Mystery (1956), was about mathematically based magic tricks.
 Mathematical magic tricks were often featured in his "Mathematical Games" column–for example, his August 1962 column was titled "A variety of diverting tricks collected at a fictitious convention of magicians."
 From 1998 to 2002 he wrote a monthly column on magic tricks called "Trick of the Month" in The Physics Teacher, a journal published by the American Association of Physics Teachers.

 In 1999 Magic magazine named Gardner one of the "100 Most Influential Magicians of the Twentieth Century".
 In 2005 he received a 'Lifetime Achievement Fellowship' from the Academy of Magical Arts.
 The last work to be published during his lifetime was a magic trick in the May 2010 issue of Word Ways: The Journal of Recreational Linguistics.